RAU

 Short description

-The wear rates of the tires will be estimated depending on the driving dynamics.
-For this purpose, driving tests will be conducted on a Continental test track with the developed sampling basket installed on the test track.
-Continental will plan and carry out the tests together with the VW Department of Vehicle Dynamics and the TUB.
+The wear rates of the tires were estimated depending on the driving dynamics.
+For this purpose, driving tests were conducted on a Continental test track with the developed sampling basket installed on the test track.
+Continental planned and carried out the tests together with the VW Department of Vehicle Dynamics and the TUB.

 WP 3.1 Investigations test stand